hlascelles/samudra/pages/about.md

 We are all "us", there are no "them".
 That is why at Samudra we work towards collaborative solutions that allow everyone to contribute towards a better outcome for all of us.
 We believe that more can be achieved in a no blame culture where everyone's contribution is truly appreciated instead of being expected.
-If you have time, skills or funding that you could contribute, <a href="mailto:hello@samudra.world" target="_blank">please do get in touch.</a>
+If you have time, skills or funding that you could contribute, please do <a href="mailto:hello@samudra.world" target="_blank">get in touch.</a>
 If you've already dedicated them to something that is really important to you, we respect that.